You may have heard of the term “restaurant POS” but what does that mean exactly? And how does a restaurant POS system work?

 Restaurateurs can typically choose between two types of printers:

-- Impact printer: these printers use wax, resin or ink-soaked ribbon in cartridges to print receipts.
+- Impact printers use wax, resin or ink-soaked ribbon in cartridges to print receipts.
 Impact printers are usually used exclusively as kitchen printers because they can function in high-temperature environments without breaking down.

 For customers with credit cards that do not have a near field communication (NFC) chip, they need to pay using a traditional card reader — the ones that allow them to swipe their cards.